 If you witness the improper disposal of waste into the storm sewer system, report the incident via the Village's Report a Concern Portal

 If you experience clearwater basement flooding, report the incident via the Village's Report a Concern Portal

 Examples of clearwater flooding include:

 - Seepage (through cracks in basement walls or floor)

-- Water entering home through window well
+- Water entering the home through a window well

-- Water entering garage under garage door
+- Water entering the garage under a garage door